For optometrists · Resources

 • Raised IOP / glaucoma suspect (private consultant review)

-Why optometrists refer to EyeSurgeryClinic.co.uk
+Why optometrists refer to Eye Surgery Clinic

 Your patients want clarity, speed and safe outcomes.
 You want dependable communication and a smooth private pathway.
 Our approach is designed to reduce avoidable back-and-forth and protect the patient experience.

-Clear explanations, transparent options, and appointment coordination that suits patients who are choosing private care (self-pay or insured).
+• Consultant-led, patient-ready: clear explanations, transparent options, and appointment coordination that suits patients who are choosing private care (self-pay or insured).

-We share what information is most useful at first contact, so patients get booked correctly and clinical time is used efficiently.
+• Referral quality reduces delays: we share what information is most useful at first contact, so patients get booked correctly and clinical time is used efficiently.

-Where appropriate, we keep the referring optometrist informed (with patient consent) so community follow-up feels joined up.
+• Two-way communication: where appropriate, we keep the referring optometrist informed (with patient consent) so community follow-up feels joined up.

-Patients can travel for private care; we help them understand timelines, pre-op steps and realistic expectations.
+• UK-wide accessibility: patients can travel for private care; we help them understand timelines, pre-op steps and realistic expectations.

-Reception and admin teams get clear booking instructions and what documents to request, cutting down follow-up calls.
+• Practical support for practice teams: reception and admin teams get clear booking instructions and what documents to request, cutting down follow-up calls.

-If a case needs NHS urgent pathways or a different subspecialty, we will advise promptly rather than letting a patient drift.
+• Appropriate escalation guidance: if a case needs NHS urgent pathways or a different subspecialty, we will advise promptly rather than letting a patient drift.

-What to include in an optometrist referral (UK)
+What to include in an optometrist referral

-Tip for faster booking: In your message, state whether the patient is ready to proceed privately (self-pay) or intends to use private medical insurance, and any date constraints (driving requirements, planned travel, caring responsibilities).
+Tip for faster booking: in your message, state whether the patient is ready to proceed privately (self-pay) or intends to use private medical insurance, and any date constraints (driving requirements, planned travel, caring responsibilities).

 Downloadable optometrist resources

 Use these resources to brief patients and standardise what your team captures at first contact.
-If you’d like versions with your practice branding or want to request a specific checklist, submit a note via the referral & advice form.
+If you’d like versions with your practice branding or want to request a specific checklist, submit a note via the referral form.

-Functional vs cosmetic prompts, red flags to rule out, and what photos/notes help most (within your governance).
+• Eyelid / watery eye triage guide: functional vs cosmetic prompts, red flags to rule out, and what photos/notes help most (within your governance).

 How the referral process works

-A predictable pathway helps everyone—especially patients who may be anxious about vision changes.
+A predictable pathway helps everyone — especially patients who may be anxious about vision changes.
 These steps outline a typical private pathway from optometrist referral to treatment.

-Use the form on this page.
-Include the key findings that match the pathway (see what to include).
+1. You submit the referral / advice request: use the form on this page.
+Include the key findings that match the pathway.

-We confirm the most appropriate clinic type and coordinate appointment timing based on urgency and patient preference (self-pay or insured).
+2. Triage and booking: we confirm the most appropriate clinic type and coordinate appointment timing based on urgency and patient preference (self-pay or insured).

-With consent, we can provide an update so you know what was found and what follow-up is recommended in community optometry.
+5. Feedback and shared-care (where appropriate): with consent, we can provide an update so you know what was found and what follow-up is recommended in community optometry.

 Optometrist resources FAQs